David4bay/API-Project/README.md

 - [Live Site](#Live_Site)

 # Welcome Page
 Welcome to the project, this project is to test different ways of consuming an api endpoint.
+This is a work in progress and even though it works correctly the code is suboptimal, will implement code splitting and make functions pure functions in next update.

 # Helpful Links
 - [Color Hunt](https://https://colorhunt.co/)